WeixinChen98/OtPrFairness-MultiAttr/README.md

 This repository includes the implementation for paper *Investigating User-Side Fairness in Outcome and Process for Multi-Type Sensitive Attributes in Recommendations*.

 ## Datasets
-The preprocessed Insurance and MovieLens-1M datasets are already provided in the `./dataset` folder.
+The preprocessed Insurance and MovieLens-1M datasets are already provided in the [`./dataset`](./dataset/) folder, and the Taobao dataset set with psychological attributes can be downloaded [here](https://github.com/greenblue96/Taobao-Serendipity-Dataset).

 ## Environments